mehtamohit013/rufus/README.md

 ```

 ## Approach and Explanation
+Note: The following scraper make use of OpenAI GPT models, so in order to use the scraper, you need to have an OpenAI API key.
+You can take a look at quickstart guide [here](https://platform.openai.com/docs/quickstart)

 - This client is designed with large-scale queries in mind.
 Most of the functions implemented in the `Client` class are capable of running asynchronously, ensuring efficient handling of extensive operations.
 Additionally, the underlying database is optimized to process large-scale queries seamlessly.

 - The web loader leverages `playwright` to load and extract content from web pages.
 A key advantage of using `playwright` is its ability to simulate a real user's experience, allowing it to load dynamic content that might not be accessible through simpler web scraping tools.